 Oliver

-There are many things that were included in this project that were “nice to have features” Lauren recalls; You don’t have to paint it, or have lights, you don’t need a window, you don’t have to spray foam (could use rigid board).
-But all these upgrades they made helped to make a useful and enjoyable space where she works day in and day out.
+There are many things that were included in this project that were “nice to have features,” Lauren recalls.
+You don’t have to paint it, or have lights, you don’t need a window, you don’t have to use spray foam (one could use rigid board).
+But all these upgrades helped to make a useful and enjoyable space where they work day in and day out.

 Has outside root washing, which keeps a bulk of the mud outside of the space, kind of a funky base, but it works and was affordable